-• All parents / carers receive a letter telling them that their child has been identified as needing additional support and that they will be placed on the schools' SEN register.

-- Every student on the SEN register is assigned a keyworker. - The keyworker consults with parents / carers via either a face to face meeting or a phone call to discuss the most appropriate support to put in place. - Once a term keyworkers discuss Assess, Plan, Do, Review documents with parents / carers who are also encouraged to contribute them. - Parents also receive feedback via whole school parents' evenings (once a year) and progress checks (three times a year).
+- Parents receive feedback via whole school parents' evenings (once a year) and progress checks (three times a year). - In addition, all parents / carers receive a letter telling them that their child has been identified as needing additional support and that they will be placed on the schools' SEN register and assigned a keyworker. - The keyworker consults with parents / carers via either a face to face meeting or a phone call to discuss the most appropriate support to put in place.